 Babybel offers a variety of vegetarian cheeses, such as gouda, mozzarella, white cheddar and many more.
 You can feel good about eating Babybel when following a vegetarian diet because it's made using only microbial enzymes (not rennet).
 Babybel is widely available in most grocery store chains and receives a high 4.6 out of 5 star rating.
 Babybel makes a perfect bite-sized snack for adults and kids alike and costs about $4 to $5 for a pack of six.

 Sheese brand cheese is a good pick when you're following a vegan diet.
 In fact, the Vegan Society rates Sheese's smoked cheddar cheese as best in the all-around vegan cheese category.
 There are no animal-based food ingredients in Sheese.
-You can purchase Sheese brand cheese in health and vegan food stores, or online.
+You can purchase Sheese brand cheese in health and vegan food stores.
 The cost varies by the type of cheese you pick.
 For example, you might pay $7 to $8 for a 9-ounce container of creamy Sheese spread.

 Horizon Organic cheeses are an excellent pick when you're seeking something organic, and when choosing cheeses made by this brand you don't have to worry about non-vegetarian cheese ingredients.
 You won't be getting rennet when consuming any type of Horizon Organic cheese, as all cheeses are made using 100 percent microbial enzymes.
 Horizon Organic brand is widely available in many retail grocery chains and health food stores, and sells for between $5 and $6 per 6-ounce bag of shredded cheese.